Robust Low-tubal-rank Tensor Completion based on Tensor Factorization and Maximum Correntopy Criterion: Experiments

 \subsection{Image Inpainting}

-In this section, we evaluate the proposed HQ-TCTF and HQ-TCASD algorithms, along with other state-of-the-art robust completion algorithms, on the color image inpainting task.
+Image inpainting aims to recover the missing pixels of an image from the observed pixels of the image.
+Because many images can be well approximated by a low-rank representation, image inpainting can be seen as a matrix or tensor completion task \cite{zhou2017tensor}, and has been widely used for evaluating performance of matrix and tensor completion algorithms.
+When the observed pixels are corrupted with impulsive noise or outliers, the image inpainting task is more challenging.
+In this section, we evaluate the performance of the proposed HQ-TCTF and HQ-TCASD algorithms, along with other state-of-the-art robust completion algorithms, on the robust color image inpainting task with multiple noise distributions and missing pixel patterns.
 The performance evaluation metric is the peak signal-to-noise ratio (PSNR) defined as

 where $I_{max}$ denotes the largest value of the pixels of the image data.
 A higher PSNR signifies better recovery performance.